12th Critical and Alternative Thinking on Governance Workshop

 Organized by

-With the collaboration of TBS Education & ISC Paris
+With the collaboration of ISC Paris

 We are excited to announce that in 2025, the 12th annual TBS Education’s “Critical and Alternative Thinking on Governance Workshop” will be held in Amsterdam at Vrije Universiteit Amsterdam.
 This year’s theme aims to challenge conventional thinking on governance and corporate governance by delving into the underlying philosophies that shape governance practices and board dynamics.
 At the same time, we will explore competing philosophies of life that question the essence of corporate governance.